Tuesday, July 1, 2025

 Exclusive kiss

 Looks like Ibanez made a pact with Sweetwater for an RG565R in a vampire kiss (VK) finish.
-The VK finish is offered for the maple 'board RG565.
+The VK finish is currently offered for the maple 'board RG565.
 Let's see if this goes into regular production.

 Pic: SW